Lu Wenfu: Life

-In December, 1978, Lu became the managing editor of Suzhou magazine.
+In December 1978, Lu became the managing editor of Suzhou magazine.
 It's during the Deng Xiaoping reform era that he started his second career as a writer.
 The works reflected on the unsettled and thought-provoking memories of modern history:"Poverty, backwardness, hardship, chaos: these are not necessarily obstacles to literature.
 Material wealth is not the same as spiritual wealth."

 Shortly after the novel Gourmet was published in 1988, Lu opened a restaurant, The Old Suzhou Gourmet House, serving exquisite, traditional Suzhou cuisine, as a way to realize his ideal of good food.
 Therefore, Lu Wenfu was known in Chinese literary circles for his catering business, as an authentic gourmet both in name and fact.

 On July 9, 2005, Lu Wenfu died of emphysema, at the age of 78.

 Notable works

 Deep within a Lane (小巷深处)

 It is a short story written in 1956, the first period of his writing career, which describes the real life of a prostitute named Xu Wenxia.
-She was born in the old days but now live in the newly-born China, exploring her future with a rather complex attitude.
+She was born in the old days but now live in the newly born China, exploring her future with a rather complex attitude.
 This totally new theme of writing indicates Lu's novel creativity, making him famous among China for the first time.

 Gourmet (美食家))

-As the saying that "Western culture is born of the relationship between man and woman, while Chinese culture has grown from the enjoyment of food" goes, the novel Gourmet is one of the highly appreciated works of Lu Wenfu.
+As the saying that "Western culture is born of the relationship between man and woman, while Chinese culture has grown from the enjoyment of food" goes, the novella Gourmet is one of the highly appreciated works of Lu Wenfu.
 It was published in Harvest in 1983, achieving another peak in his writing career.
 By creating the character of a crazy gourmet, Zhu Ziye, Lu shows the tortuous developing road of our nation, making people at that time think much more about our future generation.

-There are also a lot of vivid details about the customs of the Suzhou region, which earns his fictions an reputation of Suzhou literature.
+There are also a lot of vivid details about the customs of the Suzhou region, which earns his fictions and reputation of Suzhou literature.
 Up to now, this novel has been translated into English, French, Japanese, etc., introducing Chinese traditions to the outside world.

 In addition, Lu himself is an authentic gourmet.
 He shows great interest in the folk snacks all over the world, insisting that eating is a sort of enjoyment.
 Also, Chinese tea and wine are his favourite, which reflects his poetic view of life.